 Sometime around 1500 BC, the Egyptians began mummifying animals extensively.
-Thus, over the years, archaeologists have uncovered millions of Egyptian animal mummies at sacred sites.
-It is common knowledge that Egyptians worshipped and mummified their cats.
+Over the years, archaeologists have uncovered millions of Egyptian animal mummies at sacred sites.
+It is common knowledge that Egyptians worshipped a cat god and mummified their cats.
 However, they also preserved a variety of other creatures including gazelles, baboons, dogs, cows, lions, bulls, falcons, and even hippos.
-Someone had carefully embalmed and crafted them; some had gilded faces and elaborately decorated tombs.
-Woven linens, sometimes of different colors, encased the cherished animal like bundled babies.
 But why did the Egyptians go through such painstaking efforts and even pay the expense to preserve their animals?

 Why Did Egyptians Mummify Animals?

-Scholars believe there were four main reasons for mummification of animals:
+Scholars believe there were four main reasons for the mummification of animals:

-1) Egyptians worshipped the idols as physical manifestations of gods.
+1) Egyptians prayed to the idols as intermediaries between them and their animal gods.

 2) Mummies served as votive offerings to the gods at temples.